muzi1998/preference_operator/README.md

-# preference operator
-Preference Logical Reasoning with Preference Operators for Explainable Recommendations
+# Preference Logical Reasoning with Preference Operators for Explainable Recommendations